 And here, find the long article by Karen Ulrich on the New Wave of California Wines, featuring Steve.

-Dan is winemaker at Larkmead Vineyards in Calistoga, and has also created his own label, Massican, where he makes Friulian-style white blends.
+The former winemaker at Larkmead Vineyards in Calistoga, Dan now focuses on his own label, Massican, where he makes Friulian-style white blends.
 In 2014 Dan was named among the triad of innovative winemakers at the Meadowood Young Winemaker’s Dinner.
 Jon Bonné lists Dan among the “small posse of New California partisans.”

 Dan was named named Winemaker of the Year by the San Francisco Chronicle in 2017.
 You can read about his success here.